Who does the Searching online more? men or women

 On average, tourists use their cards to withdraw cash five times at a cost of £2.75 on each withdrawal.
 As a result, bank charges averaged a cost of £13.75 to individuals per trip.

-Chris Clarkson who is the Co-founder of website sunshine, told reporters: "What is sole destroying is saving for the holiday of your choice all year round having a fantastic time and then when you get home to be hit in the guts with outrageous charges like credit card withdrawal fees.
+Chris Clarkson who is the Co-founder of website sunshine told reporters: "What soul destroying is saving for the holiday of your choice all year round having a fantastic time and then when you get home to be hit in the guts with outrageous charges like credit card withdrawal fees.

-"Planning is key; work out how much you will need for the duration of your break and work out the pros and cons of various spending methods.
-Often, paying on card is a lot more reasonable."
+"Planning is key; work out how much you will need for the duration of your break.
+And work out the pros and cons of various spending methods.
+Often, paying on the card is a lot more reasonable."